Heresy: a non-75 ohm digital cable!

 Review samples kindly supplied by Mad Scientist Audio

 Retail price: $129

 Upgrade RCA plugs: $40 for KLE Copper Harmony or $60 for KLE Silver Harmony, See the manufacturer’s website for more options.

-For the longest time I have preached asynchronous USB to be a better connection than SP/DIF, but since my experiences with the Jeff Rowland Aeris DAC and the Aurender N10 I’m not so sure anymore that this is a rule set in stone.
-The circuit implementation, setup and cables used have all proven to be contributing major factors.
-The Aurender N10 in my opinion is a superb source for all the usual digital formats and so it makes for easy comparisons using either USB or any of its SP/DIF outputs.
+For the longest time, I have preached asynchronous USB to be a better connection than S/PDIF, but since my experiences with the Jeff Rowland Aeris DAC and the Aurender N10, I’m not so sure anymore that this is a rule set in stone.
+The interface implementation and the impact of the overall setup and cables used have all proven to be major contributing factors.
+The Aurender N10 in my opinion is a superb source for all the usual digital formats and so it makes for easy comparisons using either USB or any of its S/PDIF outputs.

-It’s when substituting the Wireworld for the Mad Scientist Heretical that the best balance is achieved: the tighness and speed of USB with airy treble as sweet as the Wireworld’s and with the engaging musical flow of the RG59 cable.
+It’s when substituting the Wireworld for the Mad Scientist Heretical that the best balance is achieved: the tightness and speed of USB with airy treble as sweet as the Wireworld’s and with the engaging musical flow of the RG59 cable.
 There’s a sense of freedom when listening to music using the Heretical that I don’t quite hear when using any of the other digital cables, or USB.
 Would this be the non-metal nature of the cable?
-No matter what the cause is, it’s amusing to note that in spite of its non-75 ohm characteristic, the Heretical actually sounds as if the clock is pulled from the SP/DIF stream easier than with the other digital cables that I tried.
+No matter the cause, it’s amusing to note that in spite of its non-75 ohm characteristic, the Heretical sounds as if the clock is pulled from the S/PDIF stream easier than with the other digital cables that I tried.